Hassan Yektapanah

-Hassan Yektapanah (born 1963, in Tehran) is an Iranian (Persian) filmmaker and screenwriter.
+Hassan Yektapanah (born 26 May 1963) is an Iranian filmmaker and screenwriter.

-He started his career as an assistant director, first with Jafar Panahi on "The Mirror" (1997) and then on Abbas Kiarostami's film "Taste of Cherry" (1997).

-The first film he directed was Jom'e, winning the Caméra d'Or for the best first-time entry at the 2000 Cannes Film Festival.
+He began his career as an assistant director, notably working with Jafar Panahi on The Mirror and with Abbas Kiarostami on Taste of Cherry, both released in 1997.
+The first film Yektapanah directed was Djomeh, which won the Caméra d'Or for Best First Feature at the 2000 Cannes Film Festival.